On irreducible symplectic 4-folds numerically equivalent to $(K3)^{[2]}$: Proof of Theorem in the cases

 \subsection{Suppose next that the base locus $B$ is $0$-dimensional.}

 As before, we denote by $D$ the intersection of two generic elements of $|H|$ and set $H|_D=\Gamma'$.
 From Lemma \ref{lemmO} we infer that $D$ is smooth.
-The new cases are when $\supp B$ is one point $P$, where $B$ is the base locus of $|H|$.
+Let us consider cases are when $\supp B$ is one point $P$, where $B$ is the base locus of $|H|$, the other cases are treated analogously.
+Let us consider the cases $d=7$ and $d=8$ separately.